 Blockchain is not just a resource which increases the economic efficiency of a private businesses.
 It’s also a new technological standard which introduces values such as transparency and all round protection of information.
 Also the technology can radically change how a non-profit organizations works, how it’s funded and the way it rallies together volunteers and social entrepreneurs.
 In fact, it changes our entire perception of how a charity can operate.

 Introducing a blockchain to a charity could be a key to collecting more donations while efficiently controlling and verifying the outlay.
 Using a distributed ledger system (DLT) to store income data is the optimal solution to increase the level of trust donors have in a charity.
-DLT is a system most commonly associated with blockchain and is a decentralised way of storing data whereby all users can view the synchronised datasheet and thus becoming ‘witnesses’ to the recorded transactions.
+DLT is a system most commonly associated with blockchain and is a decentralized way of storing data whereby all users can view the synchronized datasheet and thus becoming ‘witnesses’ to the recorded transactions.

 How a charity may benefit from a blockchain?

-- Maximise payment transparency
+- Maximize payment transparency

 - Control over spending targets